Rebecca Eckler

-Rebecca Eckler is a Canadian writer of columns and blogs about motherhood, and is author of two books on the same subject, Knocked Up: Confessions of a Hip Mother-to-Be (2004), and Wiped!
-Life with a Pint-Sized Dictator, (2007).
-As of 2016, she has authored five further, the latest of which is The Mommy Mob: Inside the Outrageous World of Mommy Blogging (2014).
+Rebecca Eckler is a Canadian book publisher, former writer of columns and blogs about motherhood, and author of numerous books, including Knocked Up: Confessions of a Hip Mother-to-Be (2004), Wiped!
+Life with a Pint-Sized Dictator, (2007), and The Mommy Mob: Inside the Outrageous World of Mommy Blogging (2014).

 Career

 As columnist and blogger

-Eckler was employed by the National Post from 2000 to 2005, when she was among a number of staff let go by the CanWest newspaper chain.
+Eckler was employed by the National Post from 2000 to 2005.
+She was among a number of staff whose jobs were terminated by the CanWest newspaper chain.
 From March–December 2006, Eckler wrote "Mommy Blogger", a weekly freelance piece in The Globe and Mail, appending to this set of blogs a departing blog in May 2007.
-From 2003 until April 2008 she wrote Post City's Shopgirl column.

-Eckler began writing bloc post appearing periodically in the Canadian periodical, Maclean's, in 2008, which has continued through 2016.
+Eckler wrote blog posts that appeared occasionally in the Canadian periodical Maclean's from 2008 to 2016.
 Eckler's work also appeared in Mademoiselle.

-Eckler was the host of the short-lived television show Modern Manners, and has appeared on CTV and CBC television.
-She has also worked for Global television as a reporter.

 As book author

-Eckler became pregnant with her daughter, Rowan Joely, on the night of her engagement party, and published the 2004 book Knocked Up: Confessions of a Hip Mother-to-Be about her first pregnancy.
-The book received mostly negative reviews.

-In April 2007, Eckler publisher her second book, Wiped!
+Eckler became pregnant with her daughter, Rowan Joely, on the night of her engagement party and published the 2004 book Knocked Up: Confessions of a Hip Mother-to-Be about her first pregnancy.
+The book received negative reviews.
+In April 2007, Eckler published her second book, Wiped!
 Life with a Pint-Sized Dictator, which chronicles her first two years of motherhood.
 Quill & Quire said the book was a "series of tired clichés about parenthood."
-Wiped! has otherwise received negative reviews in Canadian dailies.

 Eckler published Blissfully Blended Bullshit with Dundurn Press in 2019, on managing life with a blended family.

 Controversies

 Eckler's writing has elicited controversy.
 For instance, there was international coverage of the responses to her blogging about her decision to leave her 10-month old infant to join her fiancé for the duration of a celebrity golf tournament in Mexico.
 Responses to her book and blog content have frequently included assessments of writing from privilege, shallowness and immaturity, and self-justification of non-traditional decisions.

-Eckler's blog, NinePoundDictator, prompted the creation of a parody blog, NineGramBrain, which was noted in The Toronto Star, a site that appeared until December 2007.

-In mid-2007, Eckler filed a lawsuit against Universal Studios, alleging copyright infringement for similarities between her book and the 2007 comedy film Knocked Up.
-Judd Apatow, the movie's producer and director, said the book and movie were "very different."
-As of this date, the lawsuit had not settled.

 Personal life

 Eckler's home was referenced in the April 2007 edition of Canadian House and Home.
 In 2007, Eckler participated in a charity auction for the magazine The Walrus, paying $7,000 for the right to have a character in Margaret Atwood's novel The Year of the Flood named after her.